jpierkunke/example_shiny_quarto_dashboard/README.md

 1. The user interface (ui) defines the specific number and [types of user inputs](https://shiny.posit.co/r/getstarted/shiny-basics/lesson3/) such as slider bars, checkboxes, or drop-down menus.
 It also defines the kinds of [reactive outputs](https://shiny.posit.co/r/getstarted/shiny-basics/lesson4/) in your dashboard/app, outputs that respond/update when the user provides/changes some input.
 The ui controls the app layout and appearance.
 2. The server code contains the code for what the app should do with the user inputs.

+[This page of the Quarto documentation](https://quarto.org/docs/interactive/shiny/execution.html#render-server-contexts) summarizes how these two components work in a Quarto document.

 <a name="shiny-resources"/>